ALTIBASE/Documents/Manuals/Altibase_7.1/eng/CLI User's Manual.md

 -   Chapter 3: LOB Interface
     This chapter describes the functions and data types necessary for using LOB data.

+-   Chapter 4: Using Cursors

+    This chapter introduces how to use cursors that the Altibase CLI driver provides.

 -   Appendix A. Sample Codes
     This appendix shows all the sample codes used in this document.